JLHerreraCortijo/drc_elections/README.md

  calculate the number of registered voters based on the available data, such as valid votes and participation percentages.

- 2. **Voter Estimation**: Using the data on valid votes and the percentage of participation, the script estimates the total number of registered voters at different levels (e.g., circonscription, ville territoire) by reversing the calculation of valid votes from participation rates.
+ 2. **Voter Estimation (2006 only)**: Using the data on valid votes and the percentage of participation, the script estimates the total number of registered voters at different levels (e.g., circonscription, ville territoire) by reversing the calculation of valid votes from participation rates.

- 3. **Aggregation**: After calculating the registered voters at the lowest levels, these figures are summed up through the nested structures to provide total counts at higher administrative levels, ensuring that each region’s total reflects all underlying data.
+ 3. **Aggregation**: After obtaining the registered voters at the lowest levels, these figures are summed up through the nested structures to provide total counts at higher administrative levels, ensuring that each region’s total reflects all underlying data.